 Thyme

-Thyme (/taɪm/) is the herb (dried aerial parts) of some members of the genus Thymus of aromatic perennial evergreen herbs in the mint family Lamiaceae.
-Thymes are relatives of the oregano genus Origanum, with both plants being mostly indigenous to the Mediterranean region.
-Thymes have culinary, medicinal, and ornamental uses, and the species most commonly cultivated and used for culinary purposes is Thymus vulgaris.
+Thyme (/taɪm/) is a culinary herb consisting of the dried aerial parts of some members of the genus Thymus of flowering plants in the mint family Lamiaceae.
+Thymes are native to Eurasia and north Africa.
+Thymes have culinary, medicinal, and ornamental uses.
+The species most commonly cultivated and used for culinary purposes is Thymus vulgaris, native to Southeast Europe.

 The name of the genus of fish Thymallus, first given to the grayling (T. thymallus, described in the 1758 edition of Systema Naturae by Swedish zoologist Carl Linnaeus), originates from the faint smell of thyme that emanates from the flesh.[5]

 Thyme is best cultivated in a hot, sunny location with well-drained soil.
 It is generally planted in the spring, and thereafter grows as a perennial.
 It can be propagated by seed, cuttings, or dividing rooted sections of the plant.
-It tolerates drought well.[7]
-The plant can take deep freezes and is found growing wild on mountain highlands.
-It grows well on dry slopes.
-It can be pruned after flowering to keep from getting woody.[8]
+It tolerates drought well.[6]
+It can be pruned after flowering to keep from getting woody.[7]

 In some Levantine countries, the condiment za'atar (Arabic for both thyme and marjoram) contains many of the essential oils found in thyme.[8]
 Thyme is a common component of the bouquet garni, and of herbes de Provence.[9]